turndealer/cryoto-nodes/README.md

 ```
 ./cli.sh account new

+Or

+./console.sh

+then type

+ personal.newAccount()
+passPhrase:
+Repeast Password:
 prompt will ask
 Your new account is locked with a password.
 Please give a password.
 Do not forget this password.
 Enter your first account pass